rdlauer/articles/blues/geofencing/geofencing.md

 	req["product"] = PRODUCTUID
 	req["mode"] = "periodic"
 	req["inbound"] = 720
-	req["outbound"] = 20
+	req["outbound"] = 15
 	rsp = card.Transaction(req)

 **What's going on here?** We are creating a `hub.set` request to set some Notecard <-> Notehub syncing parameters.
 We are setting the `ProductUID` and defining a `periodic` cellular connectivity mode.
 The `inbound` parameter means the Notecard will connect to Notehub once every 720 minutes to check for any data it needs to download.
-More importantly for us, the `outbound` parameter tells Notecard to send collected data to Notehub every 20 minutes (but only if there is data to send).
+More importantly for us, the `outbound` parameter tells Notecard to send collected data to Notehub every 15 minutes (but only if there is data to send).

+> **NOTE:** Your GPS signal will be interrupted when the Notecard syncs to Notehub, so you can extend the `outbound` value to avoid interruptions.

-We can now set up the appropriate GPS mode on the Notecard.
-Since our program relies on a continuous stream of GPS data, we'll want to use `continuous` mode.
+We can now set the appropriate GPS mode on the Notecard.
+Since our program relies on a regular stream of GPS data, we'll want to use `continuous` mode:

 	req = {"req": "card.location.mode", "mode": "continuous"}
 	rsp = card.Transaction(req)

-> **NOTE:** The Notecard provides the option of a `continuous` mode for both cellular and GPS, but you can't use them both in that mode simultaneously.
+	sleep(60) # optional delay to give gps time to acquire signal

 Finally, we need a boolean variable that tells us whether or not GPS is active and receiving latitude and longitude coordinates:

 	is_gps_active = False

-### Functions for Days
+### Supporting Functions

-At the bottom of `main.py` we need to add a `while` loop and associated function that will keep checking to see if GPS is active:
+At the bottom of `main.py` we need to add a `while` loop and associated function that will check to see if GPS is active:

 	def check_gps(rsp):
 	    """ checks if gps module is active with location """